Ngeremlengui: Political system

+Ngeremlengui has its own constitution, adopted in 1983.
+The state government was established in 1983.
 The state of Ngeremlengui, with population of less than 400, has an elected chief executive, governor.
 The state also has a legislature elected every four years.
 The state population elects one of the members of the House of Delegates of Palau.

 Education

 The Ministry of Education operates public schools.

 Ngeremlengui Elementary School opened in 1945.
 Its permanent building was established around 1946.

 Palau High School in Koror is the country's only public high school, so children from this community go there.